ISAP Researchers' Profiles

 Mary-Lynn Brecht, Ph.D., Research Statistician.
 Dr. Brecht is a researcher and statistical support specialist for the UCLA Integrated Substance Abuse Programs.
 She is currently conducting a long-term follow-up of methamphetamine users to study use and recovery trajectories.
 Topics of other recent projects have included HIV risk behaviors among methamphetamine users, long-term outcomes of treatment for methamphetamine use, and needs assessment among service providers for technical assistance and training related to problem gambling.
-She also directs the Statistical Support core for the ISAP Center for Advancing Longitudinal Drug Abuse Research.
+She directs the Statistical Support core for the ISAP Center for Advancing Longitudinal Drug Abuse Research.
 She is an adjunct professor in the UCLA School of Nursing where she also directs the Research Office Design and Data Core.
 She has had extensive training and experience in the development/adaptation, application, and integration of quantitative research methodologies, particularly those for longitudinal analyses, with emphasis in the areas of drug-abuse, health systems, and treatment evaluation research.

 Education and Training